A Beginner's Guide to APIs & SDKs

 GDPR is a set of European Union regulations governing the collection and processing of personal data, and that includes location data.
 GDPR emphasizes user privacy and data protection rights, with strict guidelines on how organizations handle and safeguard personal information.
 Compliance with this regulation is crucial for companies dealing with location data to ensure ethical and legal data practices and maintain user trust.

-SDK and API Synergies
+SDK and API synergies

 Hopefully, you’re now familiar with what an SDK and API is, and how to use them.
 The synergies between an SDK and APIs are crucial in building location-aware apps.
 For example, using a rundown API with a location SDK can streamline development processes.